signalogic/SigSRF_SDK/codecs_readme.md

   * returns information about an RTP payload
   * return value is > 0 for success, 0 if no information is available for the given uFlags, and < 0 for error conditions

-DSGetPayloadInfo() is a crucial SigSRF API, used by voplib internally in DSCodecDecode() and used by reference apps mediaTest and mediaMin.
+DSGetPayloadInfo() is a crucial SigSRF API, used by voplib internally in DSCodecDecode() and also used by reference apps mediaTest and mediaMin.
 A full RTP payload parsing and inspection mode as well as generic and "lightweight" modes are supported

 ```c++
     int DSGetPayloadInfo(int codec_param,             /* codec_param can be either a codec instance handle (HCODEC) or a codec type (int), depending on uFlags.
 If DS_CODEC_INFO_HANDLE is given in uFlags then codec_param is interpreted as an hCodec, returned by a previous call to DSCodecCreate().
 If both DS_CODEC_INFO_HANDLE and DS_CODEC_INFO_TYPE flags are given, codec_param is interpreted as an hCodec and the return value is a codec type.
 If neither are given, DS_CODEC_INFO_TYPE is assumed as the default.
 For examples of both DS_CODEC_INFO_TYPE and DS_CODEC_INFO_HANDLE usage, see packet_flow_media_proc.c and media_proc.c */